-(a) Signature Requirements - The number of signatures of voters required to place the name of a candidate on the official ballot to be used at a preliminary election shall be as follows: for the office of council president and member of the school committee, councillor-at-large, school committee member, or library trustee, not less than one-hundred such signatures, not more than fifty of which shall be from any one district; for the office of district councillor not less than one hundred such signatures from the district from which the nomination is sought.
+(a) Signature Requirements - The number of signatures of voters required to place the name of a candidate on the official ballot to be used at a preliminary election shall be as follows: for the office of council president and member of the school committee, councilor-at-large, school committee member, or library trustee, not less than one-hundred such signatures, not more than fifty of which shall be from any one district; for the office of district councilor not less than one hundred such signatures from the district from which the nomination is sought.

 (b) Ballot Position - The order in which names of candidates appear on the ballot for each office shall be determined by a drawing, by lot, conducted by the board of election commissioners, which shall be open to the public.

-(c) Determination of Candidates - The two persons receiving at a preliminary election the highest number of votes for nomination for any office shall be the sole candidates for that office whose names shall be printed on the official ballots to be used at the regular general town election at which such office is to be voted upon, and no acceptance of a nomination shall be necessary to its validity.
+(c) Determination of Candidates - The two persons receiving at a preliminary election the highest number of votes for nomination for any office shall be the sole candidates for that office whose names shall be printed on the official ballots to be used at the regular general city election at which such office is to be voted upon, and no acceptance of a nomination shall be necessary to its validity.
 If two or more persons are to be elected to the same office at such regular election, the several persons, in number equal to twice the number so to be elected, receiving at such preliminary election the highest number of votes for nomination for that office shall be the sole candidates for that office whose names shall be printed on the official ballots.
 If the preliminary election results in a tie vote among candidates for nomination receiving the lowest number of votes which, but for said tie vote, would entitle a person receiving the same to have his or her name printed on the official ballots for the election, all candidates participating in said tie vote shall have their names printed on the official ballots, although in consequence thereof there be printed on such ballots the names of candidates exceeding twice the number to be elected.

 (d) Condition Making Preliminary Unnecessary - If at the expiration of time for filing statements of candidates to be voted upon at any preliminary election not more than twice as many such statements have been filed with the election commission for an office as candidates are to be elected to such office, the candidates whose statements have been filed with the election commission shall be deemed to have been nominated to such office, and their names shall be voted upon for such office at the succeeding general election, and the board of election commissioners shall not print their names on the ballots to be used at said preliminary election and no other nomination to such office shall be made.
-If in consequence it shall appear that no names are to be printed upon the official ballots to be used in any particular district or districts of the town, no preliminary election shall be held in such district or districts.
+If in consequence it shall appear that no names are to be printed upon the official ballots to be used in any particular district or districts of the city, no preliminary election shall be held in such district or districts.

 SECTION 7-5 BALLOT POSITION, REGULAR TOWN ELECTION.